hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/SerializationConfiguration.md

 ## Serialization Configuration

-The following are the example configurations.
+The following are example serialization configurations.

 **Declarative:**